zendesk/curlybars/docs/helpers.md

 end
 ```

-### Object Helpers
+### Presenter Helpers

-Object helpers are standard helpers returning a specific type of object.
+Presenter helpers are standard helpers returning a specific type of a presenter.
 It can be specified via `allow_methods` as:

 ```ruby
 class ArticlePresenter